-In response, local residents launched the “Park is Ours" initiative and decided to demonstrate their disapproval in summer of 2012.
+In response, local residents launched the "Park is Ours" initiative and decided to demonstrate their disapproval in the summer of 2012.

-Walking thread!
-Call the police
+Walking and Threat!
+Call the shelf

-“The judicial institutions and the police are in the service of state
+"The judicial institutions and police are in the service of the state

-authorities and of one political party.”
+authorities and one political party."

 My name is Zeljko Vulic and I can't get home

 By now, one may think this case should not be getting any worse, but wait until you hear the testimony of the local car repair service owner, Zeljko Vulic, for his story is especially preposterous one.
 At the time of the construction of the Grand Trade building, the workers barred access to his family home and the office building as well.